Know Before You Go

 Travel document requirements vary based on cruise itinerary and whether international flights are required.
 For voyages that are scheduled to end outside the U.S., a passport that is valid for six months beyond the completion date of your travel is required.

-Passports or Western Hemisphere Travel Initiative (WHTI) compliant documents are required for cruises to Alaska, Bermuda, Canada, Caribbean, Hawaii, Mexico and the Panama Canal.
+Passports or Western Hemisphere Travel Initiative (WHTI) compliant documents are required for cruises to Alaska, Bermuda, Canada, Caribbean, Hawaii, and Mexico.
 U.S. and Canadian citizens ages 16 and above may present one of the following valid WHTI-compliant documents:

 - Passport (recommended travel document) (valid for travel by air, land and sea)